Effective Dynamics for Weakly Interacting Bosons in an Iterated High-Density Thermodynamic Limit: Introduction

-where $\varphi^{\+t}$ solves the Hartree equation (or the cubic nonlinear Schr\"odinger equation in the case of~\cite{ErScYa07} for $\beta>0$) with initial datum $\varphi^{\+0}=\varphi\in\Lp{2}[\R^3]$ regular enough\footnote{We emphasise that the physically relevant initial states are those which are both eigenstates of the initial Hamiltonian and exhibit a Bose-Einstein condensate.
-Specifically, for $\varphi^{\+\otimes N}$ to represent such a state, the system must be initially confined.
-This confinement, encoded \eg~by the Hamiltonian $H^N_{N,\+1}$ at $t\-=\-0$, enforces that the initial one-particle wave function $\varphi\-\in\-\Lp{2}[\R^3]$ is \say{localised} within a volume of order one.}.
+where $\varphi^{\sps t}$ solves the Hartree equation (or the cubic nonlinear Schr\"odinger equation in the case of~\cite{ErScYa07} for $\beta>0$) with initial datum $\varphi^{\sps 0}=\varphi\in\Lp{2}[\R^3]$ regular enough\footnote{We emphasise that the physically relevant initial states are those that are both eigenstates of the initial Hamiltonian and exhibit a Bose-Einstein condensate.
+Specifically, for $\varphi^{\sps \otimes N}$ to represent such a state, the system must be initially confined.
+This confinement, encoded \eg~by the Hamiltonian $H^N_{N,\sps 1}$ at $t\sns =\sns 0$, enforces the \say{localisation} of the initial one-particle wave function $\varphi\sns \in\sns \Lp{2}[\R^3]$ within a volume of order one.}.
 The proof of the convergence in these cases relies mainly on compactness arguments.
 We refer to~\cite[Section 1.10]{Go16} for a review on the subject.
 The BBGKY approach was later connected to the formalism of \emph{Wigner measures} (see~\cite[Section 6]{AmNi08}) by Ammari and Nier in~\cite{AmNi11}.